vol 1: About

 propensity of life to reproduce exponentially, sets the stage for

-evolution by survival of the fit.
+evolution by natural selection.
 Like plants and animals, strong

 religious organisms grow at the expense of the weak.
 The great